What Is Taproot?

-— The upgrade will increase transaction privacy and speed, and will also equip the Bitcoin blockchain to handle smart contracts, something that could create ripples within the industry as a whole.
+— The upgrade increased transaction privacy and speed, and equipped the Bitcoin blockchain to handle more complex information.

 — The upgrade – also known as a soft fork – is the result of a consensus within the Bitcoin node community.

 If you’re thinking to yourself “What is taproot and why do I keep hearing about it”, then you’re in the right place.

 The Bitcoin network has undergone one of the biggest upgrades in Bitcoin history.
 A significant move for the future of the network, which was met with broad consensus from its community.

 While other blockchain networks like Ethereum and Polkadot update frequently to experiment with the latest innovations in cryptography and blockchain research.
 Changes to the Bitcoin protocol require a notoriously long and difficult process to get consensus.
 The last upgrade to Bitcoin was SegWit in 2017.

 What Was Bitcoin’s Taproot Upgrade For?

 Until now, Bitcoin’s principal utility was as a peer-to-peer, non-censorable payments system, and a store of value.
 Relatively speaking, this is actually quite limited.
 The more recent generation of blockchains come equipped to handle smart contracts.
 Something that’s becoming increasingly important due to the explosion of dApps and DeFi.
 With this now something of an industry standard, Bitcoin needed an upgrade in order to keep up with an evolving marketplace that constantly demands more.